du5rte/notebook/DevOps/aws.md

 }
 ```

 ### Health Check
 Allows you to customise the health check inside the task definition, the default command is `"curl -f http://localhost/ || exit 1"` which tries to hits port `80`

 [TaskDefinition HealthCheck](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ecs-taskdefinition-healthcheck.html)

+#### NOTE!
+This implementation runs on the container, the container might not have `curl` installed.
+[Docker Healthcheck](https://docs.docker.com/engine/reference/builder/#healthcheck).

 ```json